 Additionally, you can make use of different kinds of lines to produce various results in your composition.

-These kinds of lines produce a more authoritative effect for your subject in the photo.
+These kinds of lines produce a more authoritative effect for your subject in the photo, often drawing the eye up or down.
+Vertical leading lines are most associated with street or fashion photography.

 Winding pathways are an example of this as they draw the attention of a reader through a photo.
 Again, you can place your subject at the end of the line to produce more of a natural flow.